Part 2: Objects and Properties

 The Area Target object () models a region on the surface of the central body.

-This insert method available on the Insert STK Objects tool enables you to add single or multiple US states or countries as area targets.
+This insert method, available on the Insert STK Objects tool, enables you to add one or more US states or countries as area targets.
 By default, the list displays both countries and US states.

 1. Insert an Area Target () object using the Countries and US States () method.